vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 15.1 Instruments and regions

-An `Instrument` has a source-domain identity and a set of regions.
-A region describes when and how a sample should play.
-Legacy instruments may still carry bank/program compatibility fields until their formats migrate:
+An `Instrument` has an optional source-domain identity, an optional explicit export address, and a set of regions.
+Most formats need only the identity; explicit addressing is reserved for source formats with meaningful banks.
+A region describes when and how a sample should play:

 - key range;
 - velocity range;